-- (a) A problem is divided into its constituent elements. - (b) Information related to its respective components is collected. - (c) Analysis of the collected data - (d) Identifying the alternatives to solve the problems.
+- (a) A problem is divided into its constituent elements. - (b)Information related to its respective components is collected. - (c)Analysis of the collected data - (d) Identifying the alternatives to solve the problems.

 The approach of management science is a highly developed approach in evaluating and understanding the concepts of management theory and practice.
 Different mathematical tools such as sampling, game theory, simulation, linear programming, time series analysis, waiting line theory, etc. are used for solving the managerial problems with more accuracy.
-Information technology, electronic data processing system and many other quantitative devices are used for making decisions.
-The applicability of this approach is found to be limited as it is used for problem solving and decision making.
-As , many managerial activities cannot be expressed due to the involvement of human beings which would be managed efficiency through the various irrational factors, it cannot solve all the managerial problems.
-Hence it is not regarded as a full-fledged approach of management.

-Various techniques used in management science approach: management science approach makes use of several techniques which are explained below:
+Various techniques used in management science approach:

+management science approach makes use of several techniques which are explained below: